 Natural Vitality’s Organic Connections is committed to creating an entire online environment that supports a stress-free lifestyle.
 The look, feel and content says "calm."
-(For full disclosure, Natural Vitality is a content-marketing partner of New Hope Natural Media's.)
+(For full disclosure, Natural Vitality is a content-marketing partner of New Hope Network's.)

 Megafood’s whole-food inspiration campaign made the often confusing topic of whole food supplements more approachable by tying it to the impact (emotional and physical) of real food.
-(For full disclosure, Megafood is a content-marketing partner of New Hope Natural Media's.)
+(For full disclosure, Megafood is a content-marketing partner of New Hope Network's.)